botworld-wiki/beatburger.github.io/pages/getting-started.md

 layout: breadcrumbs
 permalink: /getting-started
-title: Getting Started
+title: Getting Started Guide
 description: How best to start exploring Botworld!
+A guide made by the community to welcome everyone in this great mobile game.
+Come & check out our Wiki!
 breadcrumbs:
   Botmasters: "/#botmasters"

 ---

-# Getting Started
+# Getting Started Guide

 ## Hello young Botmaster !